Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Meaning: “little deer.”
 Oisín is a central figure in Irish mythology.
 Known as a poet-hero, he was the son of the Goddess Sive and the mythical warrior Fionn MacCool.

 Some famous Oisíns include Irish horse racing jockey Oisín Murphy and Irish Gaelic footballer Oisín McConville.
+Another Irish variation of this name is Ossian.

 2. Sean (shawn)